Istaria: Chronicles of the Gifted: Reception

 Istaria suffered from several problems in the first years after launch.
 Many of these are acknowledged by both the current and former management of the various companies that have owned Istaria.
 Rick Simmons, the owner of Istaria, has stated that his team is working to rectify these issues as quickly as possible.
 Istaria suffers from a number of performance issues affecting both the client and the servers.
 These performance problems are often, and sometimes incorrectly categorized by players as lag.
 According to David Bowman, former Creative Director of Artifact and President of Tulga Games, "The client combat systems were slow and jerky... while there were many reasons to like the game, most players couldn't get to them past these problems."
 After several years of stagnation, Istaria no longer had land available for new players to purchase.
 However, a recent "Plot Reclamation" project has made available many areas which had previously been owned by players who are no longer subscribed.
 David Bowman: "There was not sufficient enjoyable content for the players, with some promised content systems not making it into the launch."

+During the 7th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Chronicles of the Gifted, then called Horizons: Empire of Istaria, for "Massively Mutliplayer/Persistent World Game of the Year".